Jack-Coutts/Correlation_Heatmap_Plotter/README.md

 These files will be added to a folder called `corr_plot_outputs` which will be created in the same folder as the one in which you've saved the executable file.

+On the heatmap, the colour of a block indicates the strength of a correlation (Pearson Correlation Coefficient) and the number/absence of `*`s is indicative of the p value.

+* No `*` means the p value is above 0.05.

+* `*` means the p value is above 0.01 and below or equal to 0.05.

+* `**` means the p value is above 0.001 and below or equal to 0.01.

+* `***` means the p value is equal to or below 0.001.

 # Developer Instructions